wacncontent/CustomizeTool/output/articles/automation/automation-variables.md

 <properties
-   pageTitle="Variable assets in Azure Automation | Windows Azure" description="Variable assets are values that are available to all runbooks in Azure Automation.
+   pageTitle="Variable assets in Azure Automation | Windows Azure" description="Variable assets are values that are available to all runbooks and DSC configurations in Azure Automation.
 This article explains the details of variables and how to work with them in both textual and graphical authoring." services="automation" documentationCenter="" authors="bwren"